-It might be relevant to point it out at this point that there are a total of 47 processes as outlined in the 5th Edition of PMBOK Guide.
-Both of these classifications, including process groups and KAs only serve to classify them in different ways for purposes of understanding their relevance in varying contexts.
+It is relevant to point out 47 processes in the 5th Edition of the PMBOK Guide.
+These classifications, including process groups and KAs, only classify them differently to understand their relevance in varying contexts.

-Where process groups classify these processes in terms of their relevance in different project phases, KAs classify them in terms of functional areas when studying these processes.
+Where process groups classify these processes in terms of relevance in different project phases, KAs classify them in terms of functional areas when studying them.

 PMP Certification Path:

-This is one of the most important aspects to be considered when comparing these two certifications.
-As far as PMP is concerned, it’s just a single, stand-alone certification, but highly valued, no doubt.
+This is one of the most important aspects when comparing these two certifications.
+As far as PMP is concerned, it’s just a single, stand-alone certification, but highly valued.

-There are no basic or advanced levels of PMP, although beginners in the field of project management can opt for CAPM (Certified Associate in Project Management) which requires relatively lesser experience as compared to what is required for undertaking PMP exam.
+There are no basic or advanced levels of PMP.
+However, beginners in project management can opt for CAPM (Certified Associate in Project Management).
+This requires relatively lesser experience than the PMP exam.